jaeksoft/opensearchserver/src/doc/en/documentation/clients%7CClient_libraries%7C5/PHP%20Client%7COpenSearchServer%20PHP%20client%20-%20documentation/Querying%20OpenSearchServer/Working_with_facets.md

 ***

-It would be better to be able to display:
+It would usually be preferable to display:

 ***